JerloPH/HomeCinema/docs/README_TODO.md

 	  - [ ] How to Use?
 	  - [ ] Credits
 	  - [ ] About
-  - [ ] Auto-download update
   - [ ] Check all Files in DB if Existed.
-If not, "move to another db / keep".
+If not, "move to archive db".
   - [ ] Open Media Player in 2nd monitor, if existing. **On hold**.

 ## Main Form